beenycool/beenycool.github.io/backend/README.md

 3. **Health Check**: A health check endpoint is available at `/health` to verify the service is running.

 4. **Database Migration**: The database schema will be automatically created on first startup.

+5. **Port Binding**: Make sure the app binds to `0.0.0.0` (all interfaces) and the port specified by Render's `PORT` environment variable.

+6. **Fallback Database**: If PostgreSQL is not available, the app will use an in-memory SQLite database to allow the service to start.

 ## Troubleshooting